 We no longer own the Naramata lavender farm and it has been decommissioned.
-However, we do have another, smaller, private farm in Naramata, were we grow approx. 400 plants of the varieties that we need for our products.
+However, we do have another, smaller, private farm in Naramata, where we grow approx. 400 lavender plants of the varieties that we need to make our products.
 We have also added a bit of "new stuff" to our selection, such as lavender chocolate, orange blossom lavender tea, bubble bath, as well as a line of hand-made rosewater products.
 My original landscape paintings are also still available, as well as our popular French table linen.

 Thank-you to all for your continued patronage and support, against all odds, we had an exceptionally great season.
 We wouldn't be able to do it without you!

 Follow us on Facebook under <https://www.facebook.com/forestgreenman> for product and opening hour updates and on Instagram https://www.instagram.com/forestgreenmanlavender/, where we like to just generally update about our silly life.